 CUNY/Hunter and Memorial Sloan Kettering responded to the RFP with a joint proposal to develop two buildings that would include an outpatient cancer care facility for Memorial Sloan Kettering and a Science and Health Professions Building for Hunter College.

-The acquisition contract with the City is contingent upon approval of the necessary land use and zoning actions necessary for construction of the two proposed buildings.
+The acquisition contract with the city was contingent upon approval of the necessary land use and zoning actions necessary for construction of the two proposed buildings.
 Approval of these land use and zoning actions required an application to the City Planning Commission, which reviews applications pursuant to the Uniform Land Use Review Procedure (ULURP) and the City Environmental Quality Review (CEQR).
 Both ULURP and CEQR require public review according to fixed schedules by the Community Board, the Borough President, and the City Council.
 Public testimony is encouraged throughout.
 The City Planning Commission maintains an excellent online reference page regarding ULURP, CEQR, and the zoning terminology used throughout this webpage.

 The following land use applications were approved by the City Planning Commission on August 21, 2013.